Continuous Test Orchestration And Execution Platform Online

-Top 17 UI Design Mistakes That Leads to Failure of Your Website
+Top 17 UI Design Mistakes That Lead to Failure of Your Website

 9 Min Read

 Well-designed user interface can mean a lot for a website.
 Having all the latest features and a responsive design that is compatible across browsers improves the search engine ranking of a website, resulting in growth of audience.
 However, when the project is huge, developers often fail to adhere to the best UI practices.
 Thereby resulting in a website where some important functionality is not working or one where cross browser testing is not entirely performed.
 Here, we shall discuss the 17 reasons that lead to UI design failure for a website and certain UI design tips to avoid those setbacks.

 2. Subtle Sale Is An Artform – One That Is Difficult To Master